TJC1996/worldcup-prediction/agent-prompts/daily-agent-prompt.md

 confidence = "high" only if "unverified_or_unknown" is empty for that match.
 Otherwise cap at "medium" or "low."

-STEP B4.5 — PRESERVE ALREADY-GRADED MATCHES IN TODAY'S FILE If today's date already has a file (e.g. from Part A grading an early kickoff this same run), copy any already-graded match into the new output completely unchanged.
-Only generate fresh data for today's matches that haven't kicked off.
+STEP B4.5 — PRESERVE ALREADY-PREDICTED AND ALREADY-GRADED MATCHES If today's date already has a file, copy any match that already has a non-null "predicted_outcome" into the new output completely unchanged — whether or not it has been graded yet.
+A prediction is generated exactly once per match and locked in permanently; never regenerate odds, key_factors, weather_check, altitude_check, or any other Step B1-B4 field for a match that already has a prediction, even on a later run the same day.
+Only generate fresh data for a match that doesn't yet have a predicted_outcome in today's file.

 STEP B5 — VALIDATE BEFORE WRITING
 Build the full array fresh from this run's data for today's date — never